|In-state Tuition (per semester hour, unless noted)||N/A|

 - The Texas Education Agency recognized the Texas College division of education for its complete compliance in the Texas College Educator Preparation Program.

-In addition to traditional academic programs, the college meets the needs of nontraditional, adult students with the SUCCESS Program, a degree-completion program in business administration, criminal justice, or religion for adults who desire to obtain a bachelor’s degree while fulfilling work or familial obligations.
+In addition to traditional academic programs, the college meets the needs of nontraditional students with the SUCCESS Program, a degree-completion program in business administration, criminal justice, or religion for adults who desire to obtain a bachelor’s degree while fulfilling work or familial obligations.